Open Source · MIT License

 ✓ Mesh is up — 3 peers connected

-$ wgmesh peers
+$ wgmesh status

 10.0.0.2 node-alpha last-seen: 0s